Rustic Dining Tables

 Consider Table Size

 You first need to take into consideration the size of table you want to build.
 This is determined by how many people you want to seat at the table.
-You will normally want 2 feet per person in length.
+You will normally want two feet per person in length.
 Once you have your size, you need to choose the character of wood you want to use.
 This will partially be determined by your budget.

 Ready To Shop?